ibm-cloud-docs/virtual-servers/vsi_about_suspend.md

 This feature is available in data centers across the globe.
 To provision a virtual server instance that supports the suspend billing feature, the virtual server instance must be configured with the following settings:

 * Hourly SAN
-* Public flavors of one of the following families:
+* Public profiles of one of the following families:
   * Balanced
   * Compute
   * Memory